Kristofer-Rivera-and-Oliver-Ton/time_series_project/README.md

 #### 1. GOAL:
-The goal of this project is to identify which category is the best for SuperStore, a office-supply retail store, and make recommendations on where to shift company focus in regards to category.
+The goal of this project is to identify which product category should we expand on for SuperStore, a office-supply retail store, and make recommendations on where to shift company focus in regards to product category.

 #### 2. DESCRIPTION: